Blind Guardian: Later years and drummer change (1997–2009)

 In 1998, Blind Guardian released their epic album Nightfall in Middle-Earth.
-Described by Allmusic's Vincent Jeffries as "complete with anthemic chorusses, spoken-word-storylines, and plenty of bombastic power metal punctuating every dramatic turn", he stated that "Nightfall in Middle-Earth is perhaps Blind Guardian's most-triumphant" work.
+Described by Allmusic's Vincent Jeffries as "complete with anthemic choruses, spoken word storylines, and plenty of bombastic power metal punctuating every dramatic turn", he stated that "Nightfall in Middle-Earth is perhaps Blind Guardian's most triumphant" work.
 A concept album based on J. R. R. Tolkien's The Silmarillion, the music on Nightfall demonstrated some folk rock influence while also featuring heavy use of Queen-style layered backing vocals.
 Following the release of Nightfall, bass duties were taken over by session member Oliver Holzwarth, allowing Hansi to focus entirely on vocals.
 This album also marked the last time Blind Guardian worked with producer Flemming Rasmussen.

 Four years later, the band released A Night at the Opera, named after the Queen album.
 On this album, the band's sound largely departed from their original speed metal influences, instead embracing power and progressive metal with over-the-top orchestral backing and consistent vocal and guitar layering throughout.
 While not a true concept album, many of the lyrics explored common themes of religion and the relationships between human and divine powers.
 This was followed by a live album in 2003 and a DVD, Imaginations Through the Looking Glass, in 2004, which was the last recorded Blind Guardian material featuring Thomen Stauch on drums.
 He departed from the band due to musical differences and was replaced by Frederik Ehmke.
 The first album with Ehmke was A Twist in the Myth, released in 2006.

 Blind Guardian contributed to the soundtrack for the In the Name of the King: A Dungeon Siege Tale fantasy film directed by Uwe Boll, which was released in 2008.
-The band also recorded a theme song for Sacred 2: Fallen Angel (a role-playing video game and the sequel to Sacred.)
+The band also recorded a theme song for Sacred 2: Fallen Angel, a role-playing video game and the sequel to Sacred.